Morphology of Galaxies in JWST Fields: Initial Distribution and Evolution of Galaxy Morphology: Data and Methods

 Photometric redshifts and stellar masses of the galaxy candidates are estimated through the SED fitting process using the \textsc{eazy-py}\footnote[4]{\url{https://github.com/gbrammer/eazy-py}} package \citep{bra08, bra23b}.
 Multiwavelength fluxes measured in HST and JWST bands (see { \textbf{Table \ref{tab:imgs}}}) were used for fitting the \textsc{eazy-py} model.
 We set the flux uncertainties to a minimum error floor of $10\%$ to allow some flexibility in the SED fitting.
 We employed 14 spectral templates from the \texttt{sfhz} model\footnote[5]{\url{https://github.com/gbrammer/eazy-photoz/tree/master/templates/sfhz}}, including 13 templates in the \texttt{corr\_sfhz\_13} subsets and an additional best-fit template from a strong emission-line galaxy observed in the SMACS0723 field \citep{car23}.
 Photometric redshifts were determined by identifying the redshift value corresponding to the minimum chi-sqaure value within the range from $z=0.05$ to $z=12.0$, with an interval of ${\rm log}~(1+z)=0.005$.
 An iterative correction process for flux zeropoints was performed over 10 steps to optimize redshift values.
 No priors were applied on apparent magnitude and ultraviolet (UV) slope during this procedure.

 After completing the SED fitting process, we evaluated the reliability of the best-fit SED models by utilizing the chi-square values ($\chi^{2}_{\rm SED}$) from \textsc{eazy-py} and the number of filters ($N_{\rm filt}$) used for the SED analysis.
 Through visual inspection of the SED fitting results, we employed a criterion of $\chi^{2}_{\rm SED}<20$ and $N_{\rm filt}\geq 6$ to select well-fitted galaxy candidates.
 It is worth noting that our chi-square criterion is more rigorous compared to that applied in \citet{val23}, which used $\chi^{2}_{\rm SED}/N_{\rm filt}\leq8$ and $N_{\rm filt}\geq6$. { \textbf{Figure \ref{fig:sedfit}}} illustrates examples of SED fitting results for six galaxies located in the CEERS field.
-Among these, four galaxies with $\chi^{2}_{\rm SED}<20$ exhibit well-matched SEDs with their photometric data, except for the low-signal F606W data for the galaxy of ID 6910.
+Among these, four galaxies with $\chi^{2}_{\rm SED}<20$ exhibit well-matched SEDs with their photometric data.
 In contrast, the best-fit SEDs for two galaxies with $\chi^{2}_{\rm SED}\geq20$ do not align with the photometric data.
 These poor results might be associated with contamination from a neighboring bright galaxy (ID 80324) and the faintness of the galaxy itself (ID 41179), as seen in visual representations of the galaxies in the figure.
 For further analysis, we decided to exclude samples with $\chi^{2}_{\rm SED}\geq20$ or $N_{\rm filt}<6$ from the \textsc{eazy-py} SED fitting.